 LoadView was designed to take out all the time-consuming activities, like setting up load generators and global agents, so developers and performance engineers can focus on creating and executing load tests.
-Additionally, because the LoadView platform is cloud-based, there is no need to manage additional hardware/software or third-party cloud accounts, such as AWS or Google Cloud Platform.
+Additionally, because the LoadView platform is cloud-based, there is no need to manage additional hardware/software or third-party cloud accounts.
 All of that is managed by us.
-LoadView utilizes 13+ locations around the world, giving users the ability to test performance from locations around the world.
+LoadView utilizes 20+ locations around the world, giving users the ability to test performance from locations around the world.
 Additionally, since load view is a pay-as-you go platform, you only pay for what you need.
 Don’t worry about unused virtual users or tier-based pricing.

 The EveryStep Web Recorder

 Our scripting tool is called the EveryStep Web Recorder.
 It’s a free, web-based scripting tool that can record, replay, and automate user actions for websites, web applications, and APIs utilizing real browsers.
 The EveryStep Web Recorder is compatible with over 40 desktop/mobile browsers and devices, such as Chrome, Internet Explorer, Android, iPhone, iPad, Google, Samsung, and more.
 The EveryStep Web Recorder also supports scripting for the most popular web technologies, including AJAX, Java, HTML5, Flash, PHP, Ruby, as well as others.
 The EveryStep Web Recorder can essentially render anything in a browser, regardless of the technologies used.